IvanRublev/VRFoundationToolkit/README.md

 VRFoundationToolkit
 ===================

 This library contains custom classes, categories for extending [NSFoundation](https://developer.apple.com/library/ios/documentation/cocoa/reference/foundation/) and useful macros.
 It can be used in iOS or OS X projects for faster coding.
-Also this library is a base layer for several classes written by [@IvanRublev](https://github.com/IvanRublev?tab=repositories).
+Also this library is a base layer for several classes written by [IvanRublev](https://github.com/IvanRublev?tab=repositories).

 Supply
 ------

-This repository already includes [libextobjc](libextobjc) (via subtree) as requirement for some of macros from `VRLog.h` and `VREnum.h` that are build on top.
+This repository already includes [libextobjc][1] (via subtree) as requirement for some of macros from `VRLog.h` and `VREnum.h` that are build on top.
 So when you clone this repo you're got libextobjc also.
 That's gives all benefits of libextobjc like `@weakify`, `@strongify` directives to use with variables over blocks and many, many more.
-See [description](libextobjc) of that repo.
+See [description][1] of that repo.

-Thanks a lot to [@jspahrsummers](https://github.com/jspahrsummers) and all contributors for such perfect [libextobjc](libextobjc) library.
+Thanks a lot [@jspahrsummers](https://github.com/jspahrsummers) and all contributors for such perfect [libextobjc][1] library.

 Installation
 ------------